 Simplified process of gathering requirements is presented in Fig. above.
 The process is presented as a circle, as every step can be repeated, due to problems in every stage.
 The most important ones are Requirements elicitation and Requirements analysis.
 In some cases these two stages are paired together, because they deeply depend on each other.
 Problems in requirements elicititation could be misunderstanding between client and system analyst, wrongly expressed and interpreted goals, processes, domain knowledge.
 This leads to wrong requirements analysis process (or not neccesserilly).
 Also, due to lack of knowledge and experience, process can trigger problems in analysis stage, even elicitation was successful.
-This could be different stakeholders produce different interpretations for the same requirement at this stage.
-And repeated work is needed then.
-During requirements analysis and validation, requirements specification document is prepared.
+This could be different stakeholders produce different interpretations for the same requirements specification document is prepared.
 In most cases, during analysis, because validation is verifying with a customer if requirements meets their needs.
 In this research we will focus on requirements analysis stage and how to improve it.
 But by improving this stage, other stages should generate better results as well, as it is very connected to each other, as we see in figure above.